john-cd/rust_howto/bk/drafts/categories/asynchronous/async.md

 {{#include async.incl.md}}

 Asynchronous programming{{hi:Asynchronous programming}}, or async{{hi:async}} for short, is a concurrent{{hi:Concurrency}} programming model supported by an increasing number of programming languages.
-It lets you run a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the async/await{{hi:async/await}} syntax.
-It helps you deal with events independently of the main program flow, using techniques like futures{{hi:Futures}}, promises{{hi:Promises}}, waiting, or eventing.
+It enables running a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the async / await{{hi:async/await}} syntax.
+It helps deal with events independently of the main program flow, using techniques like futures{{hi:Futures}}, promises{{hi:Promises}}, waiting, or eventing.

 - Ability to make progress on multiple tasks, even if they don't execute at the exact same time.
 - Mechanism: _cooperative_ multitasking - tasks yield control, allowing other tasks to run.